 Many beetles emerge before harvest, but often emergence takes place in store, especially if there is a late harvest and the moisture content of the seed is high.
-Some smaller holes are made by the emergence of the wasp (Triaspis luteipes) which parasitises the beetles.
+Some smaller holes are made by the emergence of the parasitic wasp, Triaspis luteipes, which parasitises the beetle larvae.